Russo-Ukrainian war (2022–present): Russia

+The US government estimated that Russia's economic losses from the war and Western sanctions would be around $1.3 trillion by 2025, and Russia's direct financial spending on the invasion is estimated at $250 billion (as of late 2024)—costs that Russia could not have foreseen.
+Other estimates put the direct cost of the war to Russia at over US$450 billion.
+The international sanctions led Russia to become heavily economically and technologically dependent on China.

 The Russian Ministry of Economic Development said that for 2022 the GDP contracted by 2.1% and for 2023 Russia's government said the GDP grew by 3.6%.
-On 27 April 2024, it was reported that Russia was planning tax increases to help finance the war.
+In April 2024, it was reported that Russia was planning tax increases to help finance the war.
 In January 2025, it was reported that, since early 2022, Russia had used a two-prong strategy to finance the war.
-In addition to the official Russian government defence budget—direct financial expenditure for waging the war in Ukraine was estimated at US$250 billion through June 2024 for military spending through normal channels, with the military budget rising to over 20% of annual GDP—an additional off-budget financing mechanism was employed with over US$200 billion of debt funding obtained from preferential bank loans made to defence contractors and war-related businesses, loans that had been compelled by the Russian government.
+In addition to the official Russian government defence budget—direct financial expenditure for the war was estimated at US$250 billion through June 2024 for military spending through normal channels, with the military budget rising to over 20% of annual GDP—an additional off-budget financing mechanism was employed with over US$200 billion of debt funding obtained from preferential bank loans to defence contractors and war-related businesses, compelled by the Russian government.

-A report published in April 2025 by the Stockholm Institute of Transition Economics (SITE) noted that official Russian statistics are unreliable and opaque, and "serves to bolster the domestic narrative of economic resilience and questions the effectiveness of sanctions while masking underlying fragilities".
-The report, which was presented to the finance ministers of the EU at a meeting of the Economic and Financial Affairs Council on 13 May 2025, also argued that Russian fiscal stimulus has kept the economy afloat so far, but that it is on an unsustainable trajectory.
-"Even under optimistic growth scenarios, Russia's economic scale remains insufficient to match its Western adversaries' capacity in a sustained geopolitical rivalry", the report concluded.
+A report in April 2025 by the Stockholm Institute of Transition Economics noted that official Russian statistics are unreliable.
+The report argued that Russian fiscal stimulus has kept the economy afloat so far but that it is on an unsustainable trajectory.
 In August 2025, VEB, one of the largest Russian state banks, assessed that the Russian economy had started slipping into recession.
+In April 2026, Putin said Russia's GDP shrank by a combined 1.8% in January and February; according to Fortune, Russian officials warned Putin earlier in the year about a possible financial crisis due to "spiraling" inflation.

-A price cap was placed on Russian oil by the Group of 7 (G7) at $60 on 5 December 2022.
-The US banned all imports of Russian oil on 8 March 2022.
-The European Union placed an embargo on oil products from Russia on 5 February 2023.
-Other countries that embargoed Russian oil included Five Eyes partners Canada, the United Kingdom, Australia and New Zealand.
-Russia issued a ban on foreign diesel sales starting on 21 September 2023, lifting it on 6 October.
+A price cap was placed on Russian oil by the G7 in December 2022.
+The US banned all imports of Russian oil in March 2022.
+The EU placed an embargo on oil products from Russia in February 2023.
+Other countries that embargoed Russian oil included Five Eyes partners Canada, the United Kingdom, Australia, and New Zealand.